Research uncovers why issues with soy can sometimes masquerade as egg allergies and what to do about it. You might possibly be able to eat eggs again!

 Soy Fed to Chickens Ends Up in Their Eggs

-A few years later, scientists published follow-up research to the study above, reporting that they had found the most active form of soy isoflavones known as equol in the egg yolk of soy feed eating chickens.
+A few years later, scientists published follow-up research to the study above, reporting that they had found the most active form of soy isoflavones known as equol in the egg yolk of soy-fed chickens.

-Research out of the University of Maryland and reported in the Journal of Agriculture and Food Chemistry found that quail feed supplemented with the soy isoflavone genistein ended up in the egg yolk but not the egg white.
+Research out of the University of Maryland and reported in the Journal of Agriculture and Food Chemistry found that eggs from quail fed with feed containing the soy isoflavone genistein had this substance in the egg yolk but not the egg white.

-While the eggs from chickens fed soy based feed does indeed pose a threat to those with a soy allergy and may confusingly present as an egg allergy, there is some very good news to share: within 10 days of switching to a soy free chicken feed, no trace of isoflavones remained in the eggs, even if the hens had grown up and fully matured eating soy based feed!
+Within 10 days of switching to a soy-free chicken feed, no trace of isoflavones remained in the eggs.
+This is the case even if the hens had grown up and fully matured eating soy-based feed!

-This means that if you think you are allergic to eggs, simply switching to soy free eggs may solve the problem!
+Thus, if you think you are allergic to eggs, simply switching to soy-free eggs may solve the problem!

-The only exception was the eggs labeled as high omega-3 eggs which showed significantly lower soy isoflavone content most likely because flaxseed or other omega-3 fatty acid source had replaced some of the soy in the chicken feed.
+Why?
+Most likely because flaxseed or other omega-3 fatty acid source replaced some of the soy in the chicken feed.

 What to do then?

-The answer is to find a farmer that offers soy free eggs or alternatively raise a few hens in your backyard and feed them soy free feed.
+The answer is to find a farmer that offers soy-free eggs.
+Alternatively, raise a few hens in your backyard and feed them soy-free feed.

 Hi Nathan and Christy,